Right Angle – Definition, Examples, Facts

 There is a special kind of right angle triangle called an isosceles triangle, which has the same length on both sides of its right angle.
 The other two angles are also equal, each having 45 degrees.

 Right angles are all around us, even if we don’t always notice them.
 They appear in many everyday objects, helping kids see what does a right angle look like.
-Here are some common examples:
+Here are some common right angle example objects:

 - The corners of books and notebooks